-Prerequisites: Accelerated English 9 and/or department consent

-Accelerated English 10 emphasizes in-depth research, writing, analyzing various texts, and speaking in formal situations.
+Prerequisites: Accelerated English 9 and/or department consent Accelerated English 10 emphasizes in-depth research, writing, analyzing various texts, and speaking in formal situations.
 Students will write essays, analyze poetry, and study Shakespeare.
 Coursework is taught at an accelerated pace through the application of a wider variety of course materials, independent reading, and discussions.

-AP LANGUAGE AND COMPOSITION ELA501-502
+AP LANGUAGE AND COMPOSITION

-Credit: 1.0 (2 trimesters, offered 1st & 2nd only) Grade Level: 11, 12
+Credit: 1.0 (2 trimesters, offered 1st & 2nd only)

-Prerequisites: GPA of 3.0 or higher or department consent AP Language and Composition is recommended for accelerated juniors in preparation for college and for AP Literature senior year.
-This course is designed to maintain a college-level pace and cover material according to the requirements for taking the Advanced Placement exam.
+Prerequisites: GPA of 3.0 or higher or department consent AP Language and Composition is recommended for accelerated juniors or seniors in preparation for college.
+This course is designed to maintain a college-level pace and cover material according to the requirements for taking the Advanced

+Placement exam.
 This course focuses on the study of nonfiction texts to develop college-level argumentative and analytical reading and writing skills.
-Students will engage in a variety of formal and informal writing tasks to strengthen their analytical, expository, argumentative, and narrative writing.
+Students will engage in a variety of formal and informal writing tasks to strengthen their analytical, expository, and argumentative writing.
 Students will also analyze the argumentative features of a variety of sources including visual images, current articles, and college level texts.
-Students are expected to complete a summer reading assignment and to purchase paperback copies of the texts discussed in class.
+Students are expected to complete a summer reading assignment and to potentially purchase paperback copies of the texts discussed in class.
 If planning to also take AP Literature & Composition, it is recommended this course be taken first.

-AP LITERATURE AND COMPOSITIONELA503-504Credit: 1.0 (2 trimesters, offered 1st & 2nd only)Grade Level: 11, 12
+AP LITERATURE AND COMPOSITION

+Credit: 1.0 (2 trimesters, offered 1st & 2nd only)